harish1696/beginner_tutorials/readme.md

 ## Overview
 This program provides an introduction to publish and subscribe to topics in ROS.
 It uses a talker(publisher) node and listener(subscriber) node to illustrate it.

+It now has a launchfile to launch the talker and listener nodes with roslaunch command and service to change the publishing message in the chatter topic using rosservice call.

 ## Dependencies
 This program works on a device running Ubuntu 16.04 and ROS Kinetic Kame.